Should Canada Update Its Rules for Drug Clinical Trials?

 - Are there areas that should be clarified?

-- Are there resources and supports that would help your organization implement the guidance more effectively (for example, tools, templates, graphics)?
+- What resources would help your organization implement the guidance more effectively?

 - How will the proposed approach impact your organization or practices?